 Murray began her career as a teacher with a Bachelor of Science from Concordia Teachers College in 1970.
 Teaching was interrupted by three years of active duty in Germany.
 In 1978, she received a Master of Science in Psychology and Organizational Development at Southern Illinois University.
 While a reservist, Murray worked at Bellefontaine Habilitation Center in North St. Louis.
 She has spent over 40 years in the service of others.

-Serving Our County and State
+Serving Jefferson County and Missouri

 - Private, non-profit 501(c)3 organization